insightsengineering/depository/README.md

 )
 ```

-Nest, assuming you want to install the `teal` package, simply run this in the R session:
+Next, assuming you want to install the `teal` package, simply run this in the R session:

 ```R
 install.packages("teal")